Country 21/196: Chad

 Well, the first thing every tourist needs to know about N’djamena is that it’s forbidden to take photos of the most prominent places and monuments unless you have a special permit from the government.
 Since we didn’t have the permit we had to pay some guards/soldiers to allow us to take at least some shots, but we still had lots of restrictions, so the photos are far from perfect.
 It’s also good to know that there are a lot of soldiers all over the city to make sure that everyone follows the rules (including the one about taking photos).
 Other than that, the people are very friendly, the city offers some lovely sights, and the difference between an average home and the presidential palace is bigger in N’djamena than in any other city we’ve visited so far.
 It was definitely a very interesting experience.

 One of the most pressing challenges in Chad is water shortage due to continuously low levels of precipitation and periodic droughts.
 Water scarcity is causing severe desertification.
 Pure drinking water is available to 31% of urban dwellers and 26% of the rural population.
 Soil and water pollution caused by improper waste disposal represent a major concern in both urban and rural areas of the country.
-Continuous conflict and warfare have also taken its toll on the environment and wildlife.
+Continuous conflict and warfare have also taken their toll on the environment and wildlife.
 Endangered species in Chad included the black rhinoceros, Dallon’s gerbil, and African wild ass.

 Found lots of LOVE in Chad. 😉 ♥

 Honeymoon rating of the visited destinations: N/A

 * Note: This is NOT a general rating of the country, it is merely our personal opinion of the mentioned site(s) as honeymoon destinations, based on the level of tourism development, the number and quality of romantic and adventurous activities and sites it offers, and safety.
 We strongly believe that every country is beautiful in its own way, they may simply be more or less honeymoon oriented/friendly.